 Gran Tierra Energy Inc. Completes Reverse Stock Split

-/EIN News/ -- CALGARY, Alberta, May 05, 2023 (GLOBE NEWSWIRE) -- Gran Tierra Energy Inc. (“Gran Tierra” or the “Company”) (NYSE American:GTE) (TSX:GTE) (LSE:GTE) announced today that it has completed the previously announced 1-for-10 reverse stock split (the “reverse stock split”) of the Company’s common stock, par value $0.01 per share.
-The reverse stock split was previously approved by the Company’s board of directors in February 2023 and by the Company’s stockholders at the annual meeting of stockholders on May 3, 2023.
+CALGARY, Alberta, May 05, 2023 (GLOBE NEWSWIRE) -- Gran Tierra Energy Inc. ("Gran Tierra" or the "Company") GTE GTE GTE announced today that it has completed the previously announced 1-for-10 reverse stock split (the "reverse stock split") of the Company's common stock, par value $0.01 per share.
+The reverse stock split was previously approved by the Company's board of directors in February 2023 and by the Company's stockholders at the annual meeting of stockholders on May 3, 2023.

 The Company filed an amendment to its certificate of incorporation to effectuate the reverse stock split as of 12:01 a.m.
 Eastern Time on May 5, 2023, and the Company's common stock will begin trading on a split-adjusted basis as of the opening of trading on May 5, 2023, on the NYSE American and the London Stock Exchange ("LSE").
 On May 5, 2023, trading on the Toronto Stock Exchange ("TSX") will occur on an unconsolidated basis under the former CUSIP number, with trading on a split-adjusted basis under the new CUSIP number beginning on the TSX as of the opening of trading on May 8, 2023.
 Following the applicable effective date on each stock exchange, shares of the Company's common stock will continue to trade on the NYSE American and TSX with a new CUSIP number (38500T 200), and on the LSE with a new ISIN number (US38500T2006), in each case under the symbol "GTE".